 Current law provides for the establishment of a single entry point system that consists of single entry point agencies throughout the state for the purpose of enabling persons 18 years of age or older in need of long-term care to access appropriate long-term care services.

-The bill makes conforming amendments to replace the terms "community-centered board" and "single entry point agency" with "case management agency".
+The act makes conforming amendments to replace the terms "community-centered board" and "single entry point agency" with "case management agency".

 (Note: This summary applies to this bill as enacted.)